BPC-157 5 mg

 Studies conducted on rats and chicken embryos found that BPC-157 significantly boosts the production of new blood vessels and the growth of collateral blood vessels, suggesting that BPC-157 could one day be used for stroke and heart attack subjects.
 Further investigation is needed on the cytoprotective effects of BPC-157.

-BPC-157 and Peripheral Tissue Healing
+Peripheral Tissue Healing

 BPC-157 studies have shown positive findings in animal studies on tendon, ligament, bone, and skin burns.
 With connective tissue injuries, limited blood flow can hinder the delivery of fibroblasts and other wound-repairing cells to the injury site, limiting tendon healing.